Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Conclusions

 It would be interesting to contrast the current results with other models, and to study the dynamics of non-uniform states, which should provide further insight into the physical origin of the observations.

 \acknowledgments

-We acknowledge helpful discussions with D.~Abanin, V.~Alba, M.C.~Banuls, L.~Herviou, A.~Belin, M.~Haque, A.~Michailidis, and R.~Steinigeweg.
+We acknowledge helpful discussions with D.~Abanin, V.~Alba, C.~Aron, M.C.~Banuls, A.~Belin, A.~Elben, M.~Haque, L.~Herviou, Y.~Huang, A.~Michailidis, S. Pappalardo, A. Rosch, and R.~Steinigeweg.
 The computational results have been obtained on the Merlin6 cluster at PSI and the Fiamma LLTCP IPHYS server.